Sergi Altimira: Getafe

-On 31 February 2023, Marca reported that Altimira had an agreement to join top tier club Getafe CF on a four-year contract upon the conclusion of his contract with Sabadell.
+On 31 January 2023, Marca reported that Altimira had an agreement to join top tier club Getafe CF on a four-year contract upon the conclusion of his contract with Sabadell.
+On 6 July, the club officially announced his signing.

+Betis

+On 11 August 2023, Altimira signed a five-year contract with Real Betis also in the top tier, after the club paid his € 2 million release clause.

 Personal life

 Altimira's father Aureli and his cousin Adrià are also footballers.
 The former played as a forward, while the latter is a defender; both were also groomed at Barça.